 While regular 1kg spools of PLA cost between $15 to $20, PLA+ spools are in the $20 to $30 range.
-The price difference can be justified if you weigh the improved characteristics of PLA+ to the print versatility it offers.
+The price difference can, however, be justified if you weigh in the improved characteristics of PLA+.

 Homogeneity of PLA+ and PLA

-Printing with different regular PLA brands requires altering or modifying some parameters in the slicer to adjust to subtle changes in the composition of the thermoplastic, like pigmentation and purity.
+Printing with different PLA brands doesn’t generally require altering or modifying some parameters in the slicer to adjust to subtle changes in the composition of the thermoplastic, like pigmentation and purity, only in rare cases.

-This is different for PLA+ as settings need even greater adjustments to deal with the “secret +” formula, which, as is common knowledge in the 3D printers community, differs from manufacturer to manufacturer.
+This is different for PLA+ as manufacturers introduce different additives to their “secret +” formula, which, as is common knowledge in the 3D printing community, differs from manufacturer to manufacturer.
 Each manufacturer manipulates standard PLA to improve certain characteristics.

 For this reason, if you are hooked on PLA+, finding a good, reliable manufacturer and sticking with them helps you in achieving consistency in your print quality.

 PLA is one of the most Hygroscopic filaments used in 3d printing.